 The inner ear consists of the cochlea and the nerve of hearing.
-Sound waves are converted into nerve impulses that travel to the brain via the movement of tiny hair cells.
-The brain then permits you to hear.
+It converts soundwaves into nerve impulses that travel to the brain via the movement of tiny hair cells.
+It is the brain that allows you to hear, as long as the message it’s receiving is not distorted due to problems in the process just described.